kory33/cf-worker-as-openssh-ca/README.md

-# cf-worker-jwt-to-short-lived-certificate
+# `cf-worker-as-ca`

-Turning Cloudflare Workers into a Certificate Authority that verifies JWTs and issues short-lived certificates.
+Turning Cloudflare Workers into a Certificate Authority that verifies incoming requests and issues short-lived certificates.